-The pattern whereby the lower the mortality within a subpopulation, the larger will tend to be the relative difference in mortality and the smaller will tend to be the relative difference in survival is also evident when one examines racial or socioeconomic difference by age group, as discussed in BSPS 2006 and as illustrated in Table A of the Irreducible Minimums sub-page of MHD and the Life Tables Illustrations sub-page of SR. (As also discussed on the Irreducible Minimums sub-page, in various contexts, irreducible minimums may have an impact on patterns of relative differences in mortality and survival; but the matter seems unlikely to be of particular consequence to the instant discussion.)
+difference in survival is also evident when one examines racial or socioeconomic difference by age group, as discussed in BSPS 2006 and as illustrated in Table A of the Irreducible Minimums sub-page of MHD and the Life Tables Illustrations sub-page of SR. (As also discussed on the Irreducible Minimums sub-page, in various contexts, irreducible minimums may have an impact on patterns of relative differences in mortality and survival; but the matter seems unlikely to be of particular consequence to the instant discussion.)

 A similar illustration may be found in Table 1 below.
 Using data from a 2006 Journal of the American Dental Association article by Morse and Kerr,[6] Table 1 shows the patterns of relative differences in five-year survival and mortality rates by age group for black and white patients with oral and pharyngeal cancer.
-While there are some exceptions, at least until the over-75 group, the predominant pattern is one whereby, as

-&lt;sup>2 See Section E.7 of MHD for a discussion of the agreement or disagreement with my descriptions of the ways measures of differences between rates tend to be correlated with the overall prevalence of an outcome.
+While there are some exceptions, 3 at least until the over-75 group, the predominant pattern is one whereby, as survival rates decline generally, relative differences in survival rates increase while relative differences in mortality rates decline.
+Although it involves something of a digression from the main point of the instant item, the final column shows the "EES" or "estimated effect size," reflecting a measure of differences in outcomes theoretically unaffected by the overall prevalence of an outcome (as described, among other places, on the Solutions sub-page of MHD4).
+Warranting note is a comparison of the relative difference in mortality is substantially greater among the younger group while the relative difference in survival is substantially greater among the older group.5 The EES suggests that within the two age groups racial differences are about equal.

-&lt;sup>3 The reader solely of this item should not be misled to think that the described tendencies always dictate the outcomes.
+3 The reader solely of this item should not be misled to think that the described tendencies always dictate the outcomes.
 The observed patterns will invariably be a function of (a) the size of the difference between the distributions (and the larger such difference, the larger will be every measure of difference between rates) and (b) the prevalence of the outcome.
 This is discussed in, among many other places, Race and Mortality, BSPS 2006, Comment on Huijts, Comment on Eikemo.
 See Section A.9 of the Scanlan's Rule page and the note infra regarding the Henry article for discussion of some of the reasons the statistical tendencies may be more predominant with regard to some types of comparisons than others.